binipringle/intro-to-dh/_texts/3-html-css.md

 Together, these languages can be used to write and style a website using a text editor (i.e. VS Code) directly from your computer.
 No internet access needed.

 However, internet access is necessary if you plan on making your website available to the public.
-At the end of this workshop, we will briefly discuss [how to get your website from your local computer onto the internet](public.md).

 ---